Orientation and Advising

 Undergraduates in Graduate Courses

 In exceptional circumstances, undergraduate students may enroll in Wake Forest graduate-level courses.
-Such students must have junior or senior status and must obtain written permission from the course instructor, the student’s adviser, and the associate dean for academic advising.
+Such students must have junior or senior status and must obtain written permission from the course instructor, the student’s advisor, and the associate dean for academic advising.
 Typically, undergraduate students will not be allowed to take 600-level classes for credit if the related 300-level class is available; undergraduate students who wish to take a cross-listed course at the graduate level must follow the procedure described above.
 Graduate programs have no obligation to admit undergraduate students to their courses and do so at their own discretion.